-My husband, Mike, was enslaved to sexual impurity for many years before we experienced victory through the gospel and became a united front in our marriage.
+My husband, Mike, was enslaved to sexual impurity for many years before we experienced victory through the message of the cross and became a united front in our marriage.
 This course material is the fruit of what God worked into my heart and life during that difficult time.
 I pray that it will be useful to you and that God will give you much hope and strength through it.

-This course is designed to be interactive, so you will study some text, watch a music video, or listen to a short audio clip and answer questions related to what you read, heard or watched.
-If you are working with a mentor here at Setting Captives Free, they will examine your answers, pray for you, and respond back to you.
+If you are working with a mentor here at Setting Captives Free, they will read your lesson responses, pray for you, and respond to you.
 Our mentors are carefully selected as people who love the gospel and care about others.
-If you are not assigned to a mentor, we highly recommend that you involve someone local to you who can support and encourage you along the way.
-There are also a few lessons where you will be given an email address that you can use to ask questions, etc.
+If you are not assigned to a mentor, we encourage you to involve someone local to you who can support and encourage you along the way.

 Each lesson is divided into sections.
-When you submit a section the site will save your answers and mark your place.
-Should you leave the site for any reason, you will be able to pick up where you left off when you return.
+When you submit a section, the site will save your answers and mark your place.
+Should you leave the website for any reason, you will be able to pick up where you left off when you return.

 I knew a little of my husband’s involvement with sexual impurity before we married, but I naively believed once we married I could meet all his sexual needs so thoroughly that sexual immorality would no longer tempt him.
 I can see how ignorant I was.
 I was unaware of sin and its power, and I was prideful to think I could prevent my husband from sinning; only God can change a heart and keep any of us from falling into sin (Jude 1:24).